Cyrken/html-css/using-css/README.md

 </ol>
 ```

-We can add a new attribute to any HTML element we want, the `class` attribute and completely make up a name—following our [naming conventions](https://github.com/algonquindesign/resources/blob/master/naming-conventions.md).
+We can add a new attribute to any HTML element we want, the `class` attribute, and completely make up a name—following our [naming conventions](https://github.com/algonquindesign/resources/blob/master/naming-conventions.md).

 Now that we have given the element a class, we can target that class directly in our CSS: